Are You Adaptable (part three)

 “People do stupid things.
 Why wouldn’t they hurt someone for no reason?
 Maybe they’re criminals.”

-And Stenner, at the door—he and Nola this time truly leaving—said again, “Seriously.
+And Stenner, at the door—he and Nola now truly leaving—said again, “Seriously.
 My only thing is, I want to know.
 Just curious, Dan.
 I can’t exactly report seeing a ghost.
 Heidi, thanks.”
 He was treating Dan’s mother as his hostess.
 “Beloye.”
 He took her hand.

 When Heidi had gone to her room, and they’d gone to theirs, and they heard the sound of the vacuum subdued by the closed door, Beloye said, “Where is Arnold?”